Dear Wild Child,

 Church, your God is the same as theirs; the God of the still, quiet waters is also God of the raging ocean.
 It’s not one or the other, but all of us, together and maybe, in them, you can see a side of God that you’d never seen before.
 Maybe the fact that your walk with God looks like a quiet, stable sea while theirs looks like a raging ocean, going (seemingly on a whim) to wherever God calls, doesn’t make you a better Christian than them.

 Church, I know you see them, the ones who ask to be sent out, but you’d prefer they’d be less outspoken first.
 Church, they’re not worth less because they don’t fit into human boxes, because they can’t stay in the pews.
 God has their hearts too, and it’s not your job to try to crush their enthusiasm into common sense; that so often comes later.
 Yes, they’re wild, and yes, they’re not what you’d expect (or want) them to look like, but whether or not you like it, they are there, they will make a difference, and you do have a place for them.
 After all, this is the Body of Christ we’re talking about, and if you’d prefer these ones not be a part of it, then that’s something to take up with Him, not try to deal with yourself by cutting these wild ones off.
-Church, it’s not your job to try to break them into what you think they should look like, what you think they’re calling should be; chances are, you’ll end up breaking their hearts in the process.
-You have the choice to put them down, or to stand behind them.
+Church, it’s not your job to try to break them into what you think they should look like, what you think their calling should be; chances are, you’ll end up breaking their hearts in the process.
+You have the choice to put them down or to stand behind them.
 Church, treasure your wild ones.